 Daddy!
 Daddy!
 Daddy!

 My earliest memory in life begins with screaming these words.
 I was three years old when my Daddy rushed from our home in Brooklyn to his father’s side in Florida.
 My Grandpa was dying of pneumonia.
 Daddy didn’t make it in time, and he was inconsolable.
 His profound grief compromised his immune system, and he became gravely ill with pneumonia himself.
 My mom and I set out from New York City on a train bound for Florida.
 I do not really remember the train ride, but I remember like it was yesterday spotting my father on the train platform as we emerged from the train.
 I broke free from my mother and ran screaming into his arms – “Daddy, Daddy, Daddy!”
 And as I held onto him with all my might I sobbed into his ear, “Don’t leave me again, Daddy.”
 He promised he wouldn’t, and he kept that promise – until Alzheimer’s Disease took him from me in pieces.

 Rocco Michael Passaretti was born August 16th, 1919 to Italian immigrants in Brooklyn, NY.
 Everyone loved my father.
 He was a gentle, funny, exuberant, joy–filled man who was always determined to make you smile when you encountered him.
-Daddy had the most amazing voice, and was always singing.
+Daddy had the most amazing voice, and was always singing (you can hear the only recording I have of Daddy singing here).
 He was a man of deep faith, and unconditional love for my mother and all of us.
-He was a war hero - from the 'Greatest Generation.'
+He was a war hero (his story here) - from the 'Greatest Generation.'
 Alzheimer’s Disease transformed him completely.
 It made him dark.
 It took his smile.
 It silenced him.

 It happened in stages.